KodoPengin/GameIndustry-hosts-Template/README.md

 As I target connections per product, including duplicating entries and strictly blocking "critical" processes (e.g., Windows telemetry, some activation services), challenges may arise.
 Manufacturers often disapprove of this method, and might initiate actions leading to the deletion or significant modification of the hosts file without notification.<br>
 - Kaspersky Internet Security requires an exception rule.
 - Microsoft Windows Defender requires an exception rule.
-- IoBIT Driver Booster tends to delete most AWS entries (Block "FaultFixes.exe" to prevent unwanted host changes).
+- IoBIT Driver Booster tends to delete most AWS entries (Block "FaultFixes.exe" to prevent unwanted hosts changes).
 - Wise Care 365 may also modify the hosts file.
 - Malwarebytes generates false alerts when certain entries are present and may alter the hosts file.